s-shchekoldin/jsonParser/README.md

-This is a demonstration of using the json-parsing example.
-The code (json.h, json.cc and jsonRust.rs) was automatically generated using vProto at https://cgen.dev
+This example of automatically generated high-performance code (json.h, json.cc and jsonRust.rs), using vProto at https://cgen.dev
 The application demonstrates operation in 2 modes: jsonFullFlow or jsonMaxPerf.
 - ***jsonFullFlow*** streaming processing (any data fragmentation, data can arrive byte by byte, result will be same)
 - ***jsonMaxPerf*** lack of fragmentation support (std::string_view) achieving maximum performance in this mode